wenhoujx/kuzudb.github.io/docs/blog/kuzu-v-0.0.2.md

 other organizations below in this footnote[^1].

 ## Overview of Kùzu 0.0.2
-Back to the post.
+Back to our release.
 Kùzu codebase is changing fast but this release still has a focus: we have worked quite hard since the last release to integrate Kùzu to import data from different formats and export data to different formats.
 There are also several important features in the new Cypher clauses and queries we support,  additional string